 By Mick Normington, Austin Business Journal Contributing Writer

-With a new medical school and teaching hospital in Austin becoming a reality, local business and civic leaders point out that it is a result of two decades of strategic work by Charles Barnett, the longtime CEO of the Seton Healthcare Family nonprofit hospital chain.
+With a new medical school and teaching hospital in Austin becoming a reality, local business and civic leaders point out that it is a result of two decades of strategic work by Charles Barnett, the longtime CEO of the Ascension Seton nonprofit hospital chain.

 “We would not be in the position we are with launching this new medical school without Charles Barnett,” said Steven Leslie, provost at the University of Texas at Austin.
 “Charles is always a leader in bringing the parties to the table and helping them build consensus.”